 Increasing demand for assessment and treatment from the Aberdeen and Inverness areas has led to the opening of the new clinic.
 It offers assessments, therapy, counselling and advice to overcome a range of mental health issues including addictions, depression, anxiety and stress.

-Patients requiring in-patient or more intensive treatment can take advantage of the facilities at the Priory Hospital Glasgow.
+Patients requiring inpatient or more intensive treatment can take advantage of the facilities at Priory Hospital Glasgow.

-Marco Bannerman, hospital director at the Priory Hospital Glasgow said: "We have received an increasing number of enquiries from the North of Scotland and have responded to this by bringing our expertise to Aberdeen.
+Marco Bannerman, Hospital Director at Priory Hospital Glasgow said: "We have received an increasing number of enquiries from the North of Scotland and have responded to this by bringing our expertise to Aberdeen.

 Aberdeen is well-known as a centre for the oil industry.
 The number of jobs created by the oil and energy industry in and around Aberdeen has been estimated at half a million.
 Many of these jobs bring particular stresses, which can affect the mental wellbeing of workers.

-Dr Shand said: "There is a growing recognition that statistically 1 in 4 people in Scotland will experience a mental health problem in our lives.
+Dr Shand said: "There is a growing recognition that statistically, one in four people in Scotland will experience a mental health problem in our lives.
 This expansion will enable us to meet the needs of people in the Aberdeen area and further afield much more effectively."

-He added: "Patients are often referred direct from their GP but can also self refer in the first instance.
+He added: "Patients are often referred directly from their GP but can also self-refer in the first instance.
 We would encourage anyone who feels that they may have an emotional problem or has worries about their psychological health to initially visit their GP and seek a referral for an assessment in the clinic."